tydaeus/notes/windows/powershell/powershell_common_tasks.md

 This can be used to change encoding to UTF-8: `$myString | Out-File -Encoding "UTF8" $MyPath`.
 However, the Byte-Order Mark (`ï»¿`) will be written as the first several characters, which may result in incompatibility.

+### Set-Content
+The `Set-Content` cmdlet replaces the content of one or more files with specified content, e.g. `Set-Content $Path $Value`.

+This appears to default to UTF8 encoding without a Byte-Order Mark.

 ### `File::WriteAllLines`
 Use .NET's `File` class static `WriteAllLines` method: `[System.IO.File]::WriteAllLines($MyPath, $MyString)`.
 In PowerShell 4.0+, this will default to UTF 8 with no Byte-Order Mark.